TSRBerry/nxo64/README.md

 Installation
 ============

-Install the `requirements.txt` modules so that IDAPython can import them.
+Install the modules from `requirements.txt` so IDAPython can import them.

-Copy `nxo64.py` into IDA's `loaders` directory.
+Copy `nxo64-ida.py` and `nxo64` into IDA's `loaders` directory.

 Credits
 =======